 To learn more about the history of the RNLI, don’t miss a trip to the Old Lifeboat Museum.
 Built at Fisherman’s Dock in 1882, this historic red and white building houses one of the town’s antique lifeboats.
 Today it’s a small, free museum offering a close-up view of the lifeboat, as well as the history that surrounds it.

-Latest update November 2020: The Museum is currently closed, so keep an eye on their website to see when it reopens.
-The College is still open for hotel and restaurant guests – although this is temporarily on hold due to the November lockdown.
+Latest update – February 2021: The Museum is currently closed, so keep an eye on their website to see when it reopens.
+The College is still open for hotel and restaurant guests – although this is temporarily on hold due to the current UK lockdown.

 13. Scaplen’s Court Museum